-If you are suffering from lumbar pain and suspect you may have arthritis, Omega Pain Management, a pain clinic in Knoxville, Tennessee may be able help you improve your quality of life and manage your pain effectively.
+Treatment for Facet Arthritis in Knoxville, TNPeople with facet joint arthritis often have co-existing medical conditions, such as degenerative disc disease, psoriatic arthritis, or gout, and will also have to receive treatment for these conditions in order to experience the best quality of life possible.
+If you are suffering from lumbar pain and suspect you may have facet arthritis, a Knoxville Omega Pain Management, a leading pain management clinic in Tennessee, may be able to help you improve your quality of life and manage your pain effectively.
 Contact Dr. Igor Smelyansky’s office to schedule a consultation.
 Phone (856) 337-5137

 Health Policy Institute, Georgetown University, Chronic Back Pain, https://hpi.georgetown.edu/backpain/#

 Suri P, Miyakoshi A, Hunter DJ, Jarvik JG, Rainville J, Guermazi A, Li L, Katz JN.
 Does lumbar spinal degeneration begin with the anterior structures?
 A study of the observed epidemiology in a community-based population.
 BMC Musculoskelet Disord.
 2011 Sep 13;12:202. doi: 10.1186/1471-2474-12-202.
 PMID: 21914197; PMCID: PMC3182965.
 In https://www.spine-health.com/conditions/lower-back-pain/low-back-pain-older-adults